ibexa/documentation-developer/docs/guide/data_migration/data_migration.md

 ### Example of using migration

-You can find an example of using migrations with actions in the folder **vendor/ibexa/migrations/tests/bundle/Command/MigrateCommand/migrate-command-fixtures**
+You can find examples of using migrations with actions in the folder **vendor/ibexa/migrations/tests/bundle/Command/MigrateCommand/migrate-command-fixtures**